-Our Partners in Colombia, South America; the Latin American Development Bank (CAF, the Portuguese acronym for Corporação Andina de Fomento), Fundacion Caminos de Identidad (FUCAI), Fantasia Del Agua, and The Earth Council Alliance have been working with us in the nascent planning to solve one of the most complex problems affecting the Wayuu native Colombian community in La Guajira, Colombia.
+Our Partners in Colombia, South America; the Latin American Development Bank (CAF, the Portuguese acronym for Corporação Andina de Fomento), Fundacion Caminos de Identidad (FUCAI), Fantasia Del Agua, and The Earth Council Alliance have been working with us in the nascent planning to solve one of the most complex problems affecting the Wayuu native Colombian community in La Guajira, Colombia a worsening water crisis.

 CAF, now considered a benchmark in Latin American development issues for the rest of the world, currently has 18-member countries from Latin America, the Caribbean, and Europe along with 14 private banks, and it is considered one of the main sources of multilateral financing and an important generator of knowledge for the region.